LBF38/LBF38.github.io/src/content/cv/work_experiences/fabrik_ta_pepite.en.md

 **{title}**

-I took part in the Fabrik Ta Pépite competition in Brest with my innovative mobile app project along with two teammates.
-We were able to refine the idea in order to bring out its innovative aspect.
+To enter the contest, we present, together with two teammates, a food management application project.
+The challenge was to highlight its innovative aspect.

-The objective of the competition was to write a convincing presentation of the innovative project we were supporting.
-We acquired a lot of knowledge related to entrepreneurship through various workshops given by PEPITE Bretagne and the competition's collaborators.
+To achieve this, we drafted a dossier that would convince the jury of its potential.
+Through the various [PEPITE Bretagne](https://www.pepitebretagne.fr/) workshops and the competition contributors, we developed entrepreneurial skills.